arcuru/eideticadb/docs/src/design/authentication.md

 **Key Points**:

 - All administrative actions are preserved in history
-- Priority system resolves the conflict: super_admin (priority 0) overrides admin_alice (priority 10)
+- Last Write Wins resolves the merge conflict: the most recent change (T2) takes precedence
-- The merged state reflects the higher-priority decision
+- Priority still prevents unauthorized modifications: Alice cannot ban an admin:5 level user due to insufficient priority
-- Lower priority cannot override higher priority, ensuring administrative hierarchy
+- The merged state reflects the most recent write, not the highest priority
-- Alice can still ban user_bob as long as she acks the Super admin change by having it in the history
+- Priority rules prevent Alice from making the change in Entry N, as she lacks authority to modify admin-level users

 ## Authorization Scenarios